rsoumik/TryHackMe-Lian_Yu-Writeup-Walkthrough/README.md

 After running sudo -l it again asked us for slade password.

 We have used that same password again - 'M3tahuman'.

+Now, We can see that we can run 'pkexec' with root privileges.

+So, Now we will run  '/bin/sh' program to get root access

 sudo pkexec /bin/sh